What are the Compulsory identification / microchipping requirements?

 If a dog defecates in a public place: The owner of the dog or another person who is of in charge of the dog at that time must immediately remove the dog’s faeces and properly dispose of them.
 The most common complaint about unremoved faecal deposits is the effect on aesthetics and the unpleasant experience of dodging droppings on footpaths and in parks.
 The most serious concerns are health related.Faeces may be infested with microscopic parasitic organisms that can pollute our waterways or possibly cause disease in humans.

-A Penalty infringement notice may be issued, for failure to remove dog faeces.
+A Penalty infringement notice may be issued, for not immediately removing dog faeces from a public place.
 Penalty Amount $275.00.

 What do I do; if my dog or Cat is lost?